devbret/online-opsec/README.md

 Technological dangers can include your computer being remotely accessed without your consent.
 Or one's smart home video surveillance system being illegally monitored.

 #### Economic
-Economic dangers can include theft of digital currencies or loss of reputation.
+Economic dangers can include theft of digital currencies or loss of a job.

 ### Relevancy
 The need to remain secure when using the Internet (when creating a digital footprint) is relevant to everyone; regardless of who, what, why, how, where and/or when one is.
 This is a consequence of and opportunity for/from an open Internet.
-Savvy users must thus be relatively proactive to ensure effective participation.
+Savvy users must thus be proactive to ensure effective participation.

 Moving forward, threat models are covered first, followed by specific tools; useful extensions in the pursuit of reaching for that meta (yet granular) agency, an ideal state indeed.